-Criminal cases usually involve the police accusing an adult with violating the law, either a misdemeanor criminal offense and/or felony indictable crime.
-Common examples of offenses and crimes include possession of marijuana, possession of drug paraphernalia, use of a controlled dangerous substance (CDS), being under the influence of drugs, underage drinking, underage possession of alcohol, theft, shoplifting, disorderly conduct, improper behavior, bad checks, simple assault, harassment, resisting arrest, hindering apprehension or prosecution, obstruction or obstructing administration of law, criminal mischief, trespassing, unlicensed entry of structure, and defiant trespass.
+Criminal matters involve an accusation against an adult of a violation the criminal laws, either a misdemeanor criminal offense and/or felony indictable crime.
+Common examples of offenses and crimes include possession of drugs, possession of drug paraphernalia, use of a controlled dangerous substance (CDS), being under the influence of drugs, burglary, theft, shoplifting, disorderly persons offenses, disorderly conduct, improper behavior, bad checks, assault, harassment, resisting arrest, hindering apprehension or prosecution, obstructing administration of law, criminal mischief, trespassing, unlicensed entry of structure, and defiant trespass.
 In New Jersey, misdemeanors are referred to as disorderly persons offenses or petty disorderly persons offenses.
 These criminal accusations are entered onto a criminal complaint form, either as a summons or warrant, and then filed with the local Municipal Court.
 The potential penalties and consequences of a criminal case are serious, such as a criminal record, prison or jail, large fines, suspended driver's license, probation, community service, surcharges, restitution to the victim, immigration problems, and employment issues.
 Mr. Bahadurian is a seasoned criminal defense lawyer and protects the rights of individuals accused of wrongdoing.
 He thoroughly reviews all of the police reports and interviews any potential defense witnesses in order to prepare and present a persuasive defense.

 Criminal Record Expungements

-An expungement is the legal process to erase and remove criminal records that are on file with the court, police department, law enforcement, prosecutor's office, probation department, and sheriff's department concerning a person's arrest, diversion, deferred disposition, conviction, or dismissal of an offense or crime within the criminal justice system or juvenile justice system.
-Mr. Bahadurian is an experienced criminal record expungment lawyer.
-Clients typically want to clear and expunge criminal records concerning an arrest and criminal charges, including felony crimes or misdemeanor offenses, disorderly persons offenses, petty disorderly person offenses, criminal convictions, deferred dispositions, pretrial intervention (PTI) program records, Conditional Discharge records, dismissed cases, and juvenile records.
-Mr. Bahadurian will first determine if the criminal record can be sealed or expunged under the law.
+An expungement is the legal process for the removal and isolation of criminal records that are on file with the court, police department, law enforcement, prosecutor's office, probation department, and sheriff's department concerning a person's arrest, diversion, deferred disposition, conviction, or dismissal of an offense or crime within the criminal justice system or juvenile justice system.
+Mr. Bahadurian is an experienced criminal record expungement lawyer.
+Expungement matters involve a petition to clear and expunge criminal records concerning an arrest and criminal charges, including felony crimes or misdemeanor offenses, disorderly persons offenses, petty disorderly person offenses, criminal convictions, deferred dispositions, pretrial intervention (PTI) program records, Conditional Discharge records, dismissed cases, and juvenile records.
+Mr. Bahadurian first determines if the criminal record can be sealed or expunged under the law.
 The expungement process may be an important tool for a person to obtain a job since a criminal record may prevent an employer from wanting to hire an otherwise qualified work applicant.
 When an order for expungement is granted, the arrest, conviction or dismissal, adjudication of juvenile delinquency, disposition, and any related proceedings are considered not to have occurred.
 The purpose of an expungement is to give a person a “fresh start.”

 This website contains attorney advertising to provide general information about this firm and services available.
 The information is not legal advice and does not form an attorney/client relationship.
 The indication of certain areas of practice does not imply that an attorney has been recognized or certified as a specialist in a particular field of law.
 Prior results do not guarantee a similar outcome.
 Results may vary depending on your particular facts and legal circumstances.
 Before making your choice of attorney, you should give this matter careful thought.
 The selection of an attorney is an important decision.
 If you feel the information here is inaccurate or misleading report same to the Committee on Attorney Advertising, Hughes Justice Complex, P.O.
 Box 037, Trenton, New Jersey 08625.